xiaodongmoveon/xiaodong-academic/content/project/example/index.md

 title: Literature about Gender Politics
 summary: All the papers in this post are literature on gender politics that I have searched, and I will refine my reading by category in the near future and link to and update my reading notes and valuable assertions in this article for use in my future literature review of the study.
 tags:
+  - Deep Learning
+  - Gender Politics
+  - Academic
-  - Deep Learning, Gender Politics, Academic, Literature
+  - Literature
 date: '2016-04-27T00:00:00Z'

 # Optional external URL for project (replaces project detail page).